udexon/GOEHDOM/Homoiconicity.md

 We model all programs written by human, as well as the mechanisms how human write programs, as search algorithms.

-We would like to present our conjecture, that: Human level artificial intelligence is type III graph search (GS3).
+We would like to present our conjecture, that: Human level artificial intelligence is type III graph search (GS3), where the categories are as follow:

-- Type I Graph search (GS1): simple look up. hello world, print string: search from string buffer. database query.
+1. Type I Graph search (GS1): simple look up.
+- hello world, print string: search from string buffer.
+- database query.
-- Type II Graph search (GS2): search involving predefined functions written by programmers, map, inverse kinematics, chess.
+2. Type II Graph search (GS2): search involving predefined functions written by programmers, map, inverse kinematics, chess.
-- Type III Graph search (GS3): homoiconic composite functions.
+3. Type III Graph search (GS3): homoiconic composite functions.
 Target functions can be composed from existing functions. make GS2 and GS1 functions as search candidates / targets.

 Armed with Homoiconic Graph Theory, converting GS1 and GS2 to homoiconic form is no longer rocket science -- but free software labour.